qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

       {name: "a", password: "b", c: "i am hidden"}
     );

-Keep in mind that you create a model with that and you can access every property you created using the default getter and setter.
+Keep in mind that you're creating a model with that and you can access every property you created using the default getters and setters.

-I guess some of you are asking yourself: "What if i want to convert the values for serialization.
+You might be asking yourself "What if i want to convert the values for serialization?
 My server needs some different values...".
-That brings in the topic of conversion.
-But as we have seen before, the mapping from the view to the model is handled by the data binding which already includes conversion.
-Take a look at the :ref:`data binding documentation <pages/data_binding/single_value_binding#options_conversion_and_validation>` for more information on the conversion.
+That brings us to the topic of conversion.
+But as we have seen before, the mapping from the view to the model is handled by the data binding layer which already includes conversion.
+Take a look at the :ref:`data binding documentation <pages/data_binding/single_value_binding#options_conversion_and_validation>` for more information on conversion.

 .. _pages/gui_toolkit/ui_form_handling#need_something_special:

 Need something special?
 ^^^^^^^^^^^^^^^^^^^^^^^
-In some cases, you might want to have something really special like serializing one value only if another value has a special value or something else.
-In that case, you can write your own serializer which can handle the serialization the way you need to.
+In some cases, you might want to have something really special like serializing one value only if another value has a special value or something similar.
+In that case, you can write your own serializer which handles serialization the way you need it.

 .. _pages/gui_toolkit/ui_form_handling#resetting:

 Resetting
 =========
-A third useful feature of a form besides validation and serialization is resetting the whole form with one call.
-Sounds not too complicated that a separate class is needed.
-But we decided to do it anyway for some reasons.
+A third useful feature of a form besides validation and serialization is resetting the entire form with one call.
+Doesn't sound complicated enough that a separate class is needed.
+But we decided to do it anyway for good reasons:

-* The validation manager is not the right place for reseting becaus it handles only the validation.
+* The validation manager is not the right place for resetting because it handles only the validation.
-* The form widget, responsible for layouting forms, is a good place, but we don't want to force developers to use the form if they just want the reset feature.
+* The form widget, responsible for layouting forms, is a good place, but we don't want to force developers to use it if they just want the reset feature.

 So we decided to create a standalone implementation for resetting called ``qx.ui.form.Resetter``.